lemonmade/templates/README.md

 - `@support: ask`: will ask you for a support folder for use with my [`Support` AppleScript](http://github.com/pxldot/support) by opening up a folder choice dialog.

+- `@if conditional(s) then (complete | delete)`: will complete or delete the task based on the conditional statement(s) you specify.
+See the Conditionals section for more details.

 ## Installation
 Download the most recent version of the script.
 Once you have downloaded the script, navigate to your Application script folder located at `~/Library/Scripts/Applications/OmniFocus`.
 Apple hides the Library folder in Mac OS X 10.7 or later by default, so the easiest way to get to this folder is to select the menu item `Go > Go To Folder...` in Finder.app.
 You may have to manually create an OmniFocus folder in the `~/Library/Scripts/Applications` directory if you do not have any previous scripts for OmniFocus (you may have to create more of the folders in the directory; if you don't have an Applications folder or even a Scripts folder, you will have to create those as well).